JordanYee25/FogOfWarChessEngine/README.md

 ##TODO

+# Notes on Chess API

 # Fog of War Chess/Dark Chess Overview
-It is important to note that (unless future jordan changes his mind), unlike chess.com, pawns can see squares that they attack even if there is not a piece on them, this aligns more with the other pieces on the board, and makes it easier to code :D
+It is important to note that like chess.com, the visibility is determined by legal moves and not attacking moves.
+The difference here is probably only noticeable for pawns which capture/attack diagonally but normall move straight

 # 5.1.2 State Space Description